wuct/react-tutorial/README.markdown

-# Spectacle Boilerplate
+# React Tutorial

+This presentation contains some basic knowledge of ReactJS.

+You can see it [here](https://react-tutorial.surge.sh).

-## Reference
+## Credit

-The Spectacle core API is available at [https://github.com/FormidableLabs/spectacle/blob/master/README.markdown](https://github.com/FormidableLabs/spectacle/blob/master/README.markdown).
+This web slides is built by [FormidableLabs/spectable](https://github.com/FormidableLabs/spectacle).

 ## Development